Mobile sports bets booming in some states as others shy away

 For the first time, Ohio sports fans can click on a mobile app or tap into kiosks at bars, restaurants or grocery stores and legally bet on the famed tournament.

-Kansas and Massachusetts also are new additions to the world of online sports betting since the NCAA tournament last tipped off.
+Kansas, Massachusetts and Maryland also are new additions to the world of online sports betting since the NCAA tournament last tipped off.
 A total of 33 states and the District of Columbia now offer at least some form of sports wagering — each scrambling for shares of a multibillion-dollar enterprise that has rapidly expanded after the U.S. Supreme Court allowed it nearly five years ago.

 Ohio got off to a booming start when it launched sports betting in January.
 In its first month, Ohio bettors wagered more than $1.1 billion, generating more than $20 million in state tax revenue.
 That nearly tripled the revenue amount that legislative analysts had projected for the entire first six months of operation.
 But no one's blaming them for missing the mark.

-Note: This story has been corrected to reflect that sports betting is producing about three-quarters of what eventually could be expected from a fully mature market.